PrashantRatanparikhe/Angular-Sample-Codes/README.md

 ---

 If you want, I can:
-- Update this README to match the actual contents of hti (I can re-try reading the repo now),
+- Update this README to match the actual contents of Angular-Sample-Codes (I can re-try reading the repo now),
 - Add usage examples taken from specific files,
 - Create this README file in the repository for you (I can push a branch and open a PR).
 Which would you like next?